EnigmaCurry/d.rymcg.tech/AWS.md

 You can use [AWS](https://aws.amazon.com/ec2/) to host a docker server online.

+Note: this doc is meant to be followed linearly, but it leaves out a lot of important bits.
+Read the main [d.rymcg.tech README](README.md) to fill in those gaps!

 ## Create SSH keypair

 On your workstation, create a new keypair named after your deployment: